domRiddle/ASF/Docker.md

 As you've probably guessed from example above, it's also possible to create two or more "synchronization groups", by binding different docker host paths into ASF's `/tmp/ASF`.

+Mounting `/tmp/ASF` is completely optional and actually not recommended, unless you explicitly want to synchronize two or more ASF containers.
+We do not recommend mounting `/tmp/ASF` for single-container usage, only mention this as a possibility for synchronization between multiple containers.

 ---

 ## Command-line arguments